ponceto/launchpad/README.md

 Ajust the `NUMBER_OF_PROCESSES` with this rule of thumb: `NUMBER_OF_PROCESSES = NUMBER_OF_CPU + 1`.

-Example for a 4 core CPU:
+Example for a 4 cores CPU:

 ```
 make -j5